HChristopherNaoyuki/HChristopherNaoyuki/README.md

 ## GitHub Trophies
 ![](https://github-profile-trophy.vercel.app/?username=HCHristopherNaoyuki&theme=radical&no-frame=true&no-bg=true&margin-w=4)

-### Random Dev Quote
+### Random Developer Quote
 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)

 ## Crypto Donations

-If you'd like to support the project with a cryptocurrency donation, here are the details:
+If you would like to support with a cryptocurrency donation, your generosity would be greatly appreciate.

 | Cryptocurrency | Address                                  |
 |----------------|------------------------------------------|